BlaqueDevs/se-assignment-day-5-technical-writing-and-review-usanCode/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18468840&assignment_repo_type=AssignmentRepo)
 # SE-DAY5-Technical-Writing
 ## 1. How can understanding your audience’s expertise level (tech experts vs. regular folks) shape the way you present technical information?

+Answer:

+A tech expert has gained knowledge in its field while a beginner knows almost nothing therefore the way to present technical information must take into account the targeted audience.
+For beginners, the info has to be deeply explained while experts just need quick information.

 ## 2. What are some strategies to tailor your content to different audience types?

+Answer:

+- know your audience: it is essential to know your audience because we do understand well its needs and expectations.

+- be concise: just give the essential information

+- simple language: Avoid jargon or complicated terms.
+Just be simple

+- structure your writing:organize your content logically.
 ## 3. How can you gauge the existing knowledge of your audience to avoid overwhelming them with jargon?
 ## 4. What techniques can you use to ensure your content is accessible to those with limited technical knowledge?
 ## 5. Why is it important to use plain language instead of technical jargon in your writing?